Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 If you want to travel from Prague to Freising by train, you've come to the right place.

-You can expect the journey from Prague to Freising by train to take around 7 hours 46 minutes.
-If you want to get there as quickly as possible, it can take as little as 5 hours 52 minutes on the fastest services.
-You’ll usually find around 9 trains per day running on this route, which spans 169 miles (272 km).
-You’ll have to make 2 changes along the way on your journey to Freising.
+You can expect the journey from Prague to Freising by train to take around 8 hours 35 minutes.
+If you want to get there as quickly as possible, it can take as little as 5 hours 5 minutes on the fastest services.
+You’ll usually find around 13 trains per day running on this route, which spans 169 miles (272 km).
+There’s no need for any changes along the way, as there are direct trains available to Freising.

 You can save money on train tickets from Prague to Freising if you book in Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Prague to Freising if you book in advance..
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.